tcsnfrank/Molecular_recognition/README.md

 - 4).
 Once the script finishes its analysis, you could use Spyder to visualise the outputs.

--- 1).
+- a).
 Use Spyder to run the file **plot.py**, and you will be asked to input the composition of target molecule: B_X N_Y H_Z, X Y Z means the number of B, N, and H atoms in one molecule, for example, you could input: 0 2 0, then it indicates Hygrogen, and then you can see the plot of generated hydrogen molecules with simulation time, and Spyder is convenient for data saving;

--- 2).
+- b).
 For molecular recognition, in each timestep, the fingerprint data (in the form of vector) will be saved in one csv file, then users could use these data to write the structures of the generated molecules;